 .
 Internship Centre for National and International students.

 More recently, we have successfully included programs focusing on activities such as informal education, sustainable livelihoods, peace building, and health.
 Our organization targets vulnerable populations that cuts across rural and urban divides, including: widows, single mothers, formally abducted children, child-headed households, landmine survivors, persons with disabilities or illness, and orphans.

 To realize our mandate, we implement, either directly or together with our partners, programs that protect and empower children and vulnerable people.
 Creative community based interventions and conflict transformation programs have become our core business over the years.

-Today, HANDLE operates in 19 districts in Uganda, particularly in the Acholi, Lango and Bunyoro Regions, represented by the Districts of Gulu, Amuru, Nwoya, Kitgum, Lamwo, Pader, Agago, Lira, Oyam, Apac, Amolatar, Dokolo, Masindi, Bulisha, and Kyirandongo.
-We aim to empower vulnerable communities through livelihoods activities and carrying out sensitization campaigns for oil and gas development areas, especially in Masindi and Hoima.
-HANDLE programs in these districts provides women's economic empowerment, livelihoods enhancement, education, health care, trauma counselling, micro-credit, community development services, peace building, research/internship opportunities, and advocacy efforts which cut across all our activities.
+Today, HANDLE operates in all districts in Uganda.
+We aim to empower vulnerable communities through livelihoods activities and advocacy campaigns for the rights of women, girls and other vulnerable individuals in the community.
+HANDLE programs provide women's economic empowerment, livelihoods enhancement, education, health care, trauma counselling, micro-credit, community development services, peace building, research/internship opportunities, and advocacy efforts which cut across all our activities.
 We strive to nurture relationships with our target communities rooted in mutual respect and a compassionate exchange of ideas, knowledge and values.